EB1811/dev-articles/ZustandStore.md

 [img]\
 As you can see, it's very easy to set up a Zustand store.

+### Async Actions
 Of course, a real world application utilizes asynchronous actions, something which is rather frustrating in redux. \
 In Zustand however, performing asynchronous actions has no additional complexity.
 Simply tag make the store's funciton as async, and use the await keyword to wait for actions to finish.\
+[img]

+### Shallow check:
+You can define how Zustand checks equality between objects by passing in an equality function as the second parameter.
+By default, properties are compared with strict-equality, but we can compare using shallow checks by passing in Zustand’s shallow function.
+The differences between default and shallow are demonstrated below.
+You can ofcourse create your own comparison function for greater control over re-rendering.

+## Middleware:

+Another awesome feature of Zustand is the ability to create middleware to add additional features to your store.
+For example, you can easily create middleware to log state changes.\
+[img]

+Redux Dev Tools:
+With the middleware functionality, we can easily actually use an amazing extension created for Redux, Redux DevTools [link].
+We just need to import the devtools middleware, and attach it to our store.\
+[img]\
+Now we can visually see everything stored, and look through the store’s timeline, which is pretty cool.

+Immer + Typescript.
+Immer is another great package that makes reducing nested structures easy.
+We can create middleware to allow us to use immer easily.
+Here is a version that preserves property types.\
 [img]